jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

         'endpoint' => 'http://localhost:8000'
     ]);

-See http://docs.aws.amazon.com/general/latest/gr/rande.html for a list of available regions and endpoints.
+See the `AWS General Reference <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_ for a list of available AWS Regions and endpoints.

 endpoint_provider
 ~~~~~~~~~~~~~~~~~

 :Type: ``callable``

-An optional PHP callable that accepts a hash of options including a "service"
+An optional PHP callable that accepts a hash of options, including a "service"
-and "region" key and returns ``NULL`` or a hash of endpoint data, of which the
+and "region" key.
+It returns ``NULL`` or a hash of endpoint data, of which the
 "endpoint" key is required.

-Here's an example of how to create a minimal endpoint provider:
+Here's an example of how to create a minimal endpoint provider.

 .. code-block:: php